Artistic Photography at The Image Centre

 I’ll close with a few shots I took outside around the venue.

-Ryerson holds an important place in my heart, as my older brother went there, and I lived in their student housing for two summers, when back in Toronto between university years at Queen’s in Kingston.
-Also, my man Nick is a Ryerson grad, twice.
-In fact, the-love-of-my-life and I first met on a blind date, set up by one of his Ryerson classmates, who I had met at work.
-So, you could say that Ryerson holds a key to my life’s happiness!
+This university holds an important place in my heart, as my older brother went there, and I lived in their student housing for two summers, when back in Toronto between my schooling years at Queen’s U in Kingston.
+Also, my man Nick is a TMU grad, twice.
+In fact, the-love-of-my-life and I first met on a blind date, set up by one of his classmates, who I had met at work.
+So, you could say that the place holds a key to my life’s happiness!

 ↑ The Image Centre is on the left.
 During the winter, this square is an outdoor skating rink. ↑